-From its paltry launch game lineup to its strange set of day-one limitations, the news around Google Stadia just ahead of its Nov.
+From its paltry launch game lineup to its strange set of day-one limitations, the news around Stadia (check our Google Stadia review) just ahead of its Nov.
 19 debut has given gamers plenty of reasons to be skeptical.
 And now that Google's cloud gaming service is officially out, things are as messy as you might have expected.

 A quick sweep of the Stadia subreddit reveals a host of launch problems, the most common of which being the fact that many folks who pre-ordered the $129 Founder's Edition still don't have access to the platform -- or the unique Stadia usernames they were promised for being a Founder.